Graded Poisson and Graded Dirac structures: Graded Poisson structures

-\begin{corollary} Any manifold foliated by orientable $(k+1)-$dimensional leaves, together with a smoothly varying family of volume forms admits an algebraic invariant, namely, the graded Poisson bracket associated with the graded Poisson structure obtained through \cref{corollary:volume_forms}. \end{corollary}
+and we obtain graded Jacobi identity once we multiply by $(-1)^{\deg \alpha + \deg \beta + \deg \gamma},$ which is a cyclic term. \end{enumerate} \end{proof} \begin{remark} A different approach for graded Poisson brackets is taken in \cite{Grabowski1997}, where J. Grabowski defines an extension of the Poisson bracket in a Poisson manifold to arbitrary differential forms, having the following graded nature .
+In our case, the graded nature is modified to \end{remark} \begin{corollary} Any manifold foliated by orientable $(k+1)-$dimensional leaves, together with a smoothly varying family of volume forms admits an algebraic invariant, namely, the graded Poisson bracket associated with the graded Poisson structure obtained through \cref{corollary:volume_forms}. \end{corollary}

 \begin{obs} The previous corollary is a generalization of a result proved by M. Zambon in \cite{Zambon2012}, associating to any compact orientable manifold an $L_\infty$-algebra.
 This $L_\infty$ algebra is the restriction of the Poisson algebra to $(\dim M - 2)-$forms induced by the non-degenerate multisymplectic structure defined by any volume form orienting the manifold (two such forms induce the same algebra up to isomorphism).
 Notice that the assumption on the existence of a family of volume forms varying smoothly is fundamental.
-Indeed, in general, orientable leaves may not admit a continously varying orientation, e.g. the Möbius band foliated by lines. \end{obs}
+Indeed, in general, orientable leaves may not admit a continuously varying orientation, e.g. the Möbius band foliated by lines. \end{obs}

 Now, we can ask whether a bracket satisfying the previous properties characterizes the graded Poisson structure.\\

 The naive approach would be the following: \begin{enumerate}[i)] \item Fix a sequence of vector subbundles of forms $S^a \subseteq \bigwedge^a M,$ for $1 \leq a \leq k$ satisfying for $a, b \geq p.$ \item Define the set of Hamiltonian forms as \item Define a Poisson bracket of order $k$ as a bilinear operation